netsec-ethz/scion-tutorials/content/native_setup/android.md

 ### Configure Go workspace

 SCION requires a specific Go version.
-Termux' Go package is usually ahead of the required version.
-You can build the required packages yourself (e.g. using [termux-packages](https://github.com/termux/termux-packages)) or use the prebuilt package from the SCION repository:
+The Termux Go package is usually ahead of the required version.
+You can build the required packages yourself (e.g., using [termux-packages](https://github.com/termux/termux-packages)) or use the prebuilt package from the SCION repository:

 ```shell
 curl -O https://raw.githubusercontent.com/stschwar/scion/termux-modifications/debian-packages/golang-doc_2%3A1.9.4_aarch64.deb